adamposledni/mindsphere-sdk-dotnet/README.md

 ### Get time series data

 To get time series data it is necessary to have corresponding class prepared.
-It is possible to use Newtonsoft *JsonProperty* atributes.
-Or just to name the properties in the corresponding way so they could be deserialized.
+It is possible to use *MindSphereName* atribute or just to name the properties in the corresponding way so they could be deserialized.

 ```csharp
 var tsClient = sdk.GetIotTimeSeriesClient();